Upwork and Fiverr Alternatives to Try in 2023

 - Affordable subscription plan for freelancers to avoid transaction fees

-- Fairly young platform, so it might not have as many clients as some of the other ones
+- Fairly young platform, so it might not have as many potential clients as some of the other ones

 Although Guru is a general freelance marketplace, the areas in which it is probably best known are content creation, translation and copywriting.